Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Searches and Measurements with jet substructure

 \chapter{Searches and Measurements with jet substructure}

-The previous chapters have focused on the theoretical and description of jet substructure variables, , e.g.\ the jet mass, jet shapes and the classification of the jet-sourcing particles, together with some phenomenological studies performed with simulated data.
+The previous chapters have focused on the theoretical description of jet substructure variables, e.g.\ the jet mass, jet shapes and the classification of the jet-sourcing particles, together with some phenomenological studies performed with simulated data.
 In this chapter, we will give a brief overview of existing experimental performance studies, measurements and searches using jet substructure performed by ATLAS and CMS.
 As alluded to in Chapters~\ref{chap:jets-and-algs} and~\ref{chap:calculations-jets} all theoretical predictions of jet substructure observables can potentially deviate from experimental measurements for various reasons.
 For instance, theoretical calculations may fall short in capturing all relevant contributions or experimental effects, e.g.\ imperfect reconstruction of particle momenta, become important.
-Thus, it is of interest to see how well the theoretical predictions discussed in this book agree with experimental measurements and if found to be useful, in how far they can help in performing measurements of particle properties and searches for new physics.
-The large number of searches where jet substructure techniques are used in particular shows that it is a necessary ingredient in order to improve our understanding of nature.
-Here, we are not going to attempt to provide a comprehensive discussion of all searches and measurements performed by LHC experiments, but we will select and showcase results with close connection to the topics discussed before.
+Thus, it is of interest to see how well the theoretical predictions discussed in this book agree with experimental measurements.
+Furthermore, jet substructure tools and ideas are used in tens of different searches for new physics, Here, we are not going to attempt to provide a comprehensive discussion of all searches and measurements performed by LHC experiments, but we will select and showcase results with a close connection to the topics discussed before~\footnote{In this chapter, we show many experimental results.
+All the plots we include are properly referenced, and they are licensed under CC BY 4.0 (or 3.0). }.